-A different mashed turnips recipe!
-Soft turnips cooked in lots of fried onions, garlic and fenugreek is a delicious way to eat this not-so-popular root vegetable.
+A super-healthy mashed turnips recipe!
+Soft turnips cooked in lots of fried onions, garlic and fenugreek is a delicious way to eat this root vegetable.

 All my life I hated turnips and wouldn’t touch them with a barge pole …. and then my mother-in-law introduced me to this mashed turnips recipe with lots of fried onions.

 To my utter surprise, I actually relished them cooked this way.
 Who would have thought turnips (turnips!) would taste great with onions?

 The sweetness of onions counters the strong smell and taste of turnips.
 The fenugreek and garlic give it a solid punch!

 Try making mashed turnips and I promise, you will be pleased with the result even if you're not a fan of this vegetable.

 Here are a few commonly asked questions about turnips that I've tried to answer in this post:

 You bet.
 Turnips are a great alternative to potatoes as they have less than a quarter of the carbohydrates found in potatoes.
 Mashed Turnips is the perfect recipe to try if you're following any of these diets: low-carb, keto, vegan or even paleo.

 How do you get the bitterness out of turnips?

 The trick to this is to not choose big (as in giant-sized) turnips.
 The bigger the turnips, the more bitter they will be.
 Go for the small ones and you'll find that not only are they not bitter, they are actually more tasty.